 Option 3 (Most difficult) – Log into the system

-The only reason we have listed this option as the most difficult is because not everyone has access to the username and password to log into the system.
+The only reason we have listed this option as the most difficult is that not everyone has access to the username and password to log into the system.
 If you do, log into the system.
 You will be able to find the name of the system and the system version on there too.
-If you do not know how to do this and you have a system maintainer, they should be able to do this for you.
+If you do not know how to do this and you have a system provider, they should be able to do this for you.